joebew42/extensions_hello_world/README.md

 An example of a [Twitch Extension](https://dev.twitch.tv/docs/extensions/) written in Elixir.

 The original source code is accessible here [Extensions-Hello-World](https://github.com/twitchdev/extensions-hello-world).
+You don't need to have the [Extensions Developer Rig](https://dev.twitch.tv/docs/extensions/rig/) installed on your computer to play with this code.
+But if you consider to use this code as a base to build your own Twitch Extension, please consider to install the Rig, then.

 _Disclaimer_